robpellegrin/micro-cluster/README.md

 | **Cooling**                 | `Single 120 mm USB fan` |
 | **Total Power Consumption** | `~50 W under load`      |

-## 2. Note On SBC Limitations
+## 2. Performance & SBC Limitations

 > The nodes are connected to a gigabit switch via 100 Mb Ethernet, which quickly becomes a bottleneck for applications that involve frequent or heavy communication between nodes (like the HPL benchmark).
 For workloads with moderate to high inter-node messaging, network latency and bandwidth limitations will significantly impact performance.

+For more on performance, see the [`hpl`](https://github.com/robpellegrin/micro-cluster/tree/main/hpl) directory.

 ## 3. Real-time Monitoring with Prometheus & Grafana
 With [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/), we can easily create a visual dashboard that can be used to quickly detect performance issues and optionally get notified when a node goes down or a job stalls.

-### What we're watching
+### 3.1 What we're watching and why

-- CPU Frequency: keeps an eye on thermal throttling; a sudden drop usually means the node is overheating.
+- **CPU Frequency** – Monitors for thermal throttling; a sudden drop usually indicates overheating.
-- CPU Temperature: another metric to watch for thermal throttling.
+- **CPU Temperature** – Another indicator of thermal throttling.
-- Load Averages (1 / 5 / 15 min): a quick sanity check on how many processes are competing for CPU.
+- **Load Averages (1 / 5 / 15 min)** – Quick sanity check of how many processes are competing for CPU.
-- Memory Usage: used out of total; a spike often precedes swapping.
+- **Memory Usage** – Proportion of RAM in use; a sudden spike often precedes swapping.
-- Swap Space: TODO
+- **Swap Space** – Any activity is an immediate sign of a memory bottleneck.

 <figure>
   <img src=".images/grafana-screenshot.png" alt="HPL performance chart" width="1000">